brunops/named-hooks/README.md

 Use `invoke` if any hook is async, it returns a promise with the transformed data.
 It'll invoke all hooks returned by `#getPossibleHookNames(hookName, identifier)` that are defined repassing all arguments provided.
 Arguments are passed by value, so each hook needs to return the new modified value if synchronous or resolve the promise if asynchronous.

 ### `#invoke(hookName, identifier)`
-Returns a transform function that will resolve a promise chain.
-It's an utility function to be able to do
+Utility method.
+It returns a transform function that will resolve a promise chain.
 ``` js
 // master.js
 module.exports = {